kevintruong/til/Memory,-Part-1:-Heap-Memory-Introduction.md

 ## What is calloc?
 Unlike `malloc`, `calloc` initializes memory contents to zero and also takes two arguments (the number of items and the size in bytes of each item).
-A naive but readable implementation of `calloc` looks like this-
+A naive but readable implementation of `calloc` looks like this:
 ```C
 void *calloc(size_t n, size_t size)
 {